newrelic/observability-as-code/docs/roadmap.markdown

-## Developer Toolkit v1
+## Developer Toolkit

-To solve for the above problems, the initial version of the Developer Toolkit will contain the following resources.
+To solve for the above problems, the Developer Toolkit contains a variety of resources.
 All resources shall be built as Open Source projects, and actively engage with the broader community.
+Projects in the Developer Toolkit include:

 * **[New Relic Terraform Provider](https://github.com/newrelic/terraform-provider-newrelic)**
   - The New Relic Terraform Provider enables Observability as Code, reduces